bjartek/atreus-firmware/README.md

 controller to make the keyboard function.
 You can also use it to customize its layout or behavior.
 This branch makes use of the latest TMK release.

-This build is mainly geared to get the Atreus working on a Mac with a teensy 2 board.
-If you don't have a mac you are probably better of with [the original](https://github.com/technomancy/tmk_keyboard/).

 The main differences are:

 - Uses the latest branch of TMK